 The human immune system has evolved to fight viruses, including conventional AAVs that are present in nature.
 Widespread exposure to these conventional AAVs has resulted in neutralizing antibodies in a large portion of the population (approximately 30% to 70% depending on the vector serotype and patient population); these antibodies can limit gene delivery and the addressable patient population with conventional vectors.
 In addition, re-dosing with the same vector is generally not feasible given the induction of neutralizing antibodies to the vector.

-While gene therapy holds tremendous promise as a transformative therapeutic class, the majority of gene therapeutic approaches utilize naturally-occurring or conventional adeno-associated virus (AAV) vectors that have encountered limitations such as high dose requirements, limited efficacy, inflammation and toxicity, and neutralization by pre-existing antibodies.
+While genetic medicines hold tremendous promise as a transformative therapeutic class, the majority of these approaches utilize naturally-occurring or conventional adeno-associated virus (AAV) vectors that have encountered limitations such as high dose requirements, limited efficacy, inflammation and toxicity, and neutralization by pre-existing antibodies.
 As a result of these shortcomings, current efforts with conventional AAV vectors have focused on diseases in which a surgical technique is used for direct cell access such as subretinal injection for the retina, or a low level of gene expression may be sufficient for patient benefit, such as Hemophilia A or B treatment.

-Rather than using conventional AAV vectors for our products, we instead take a “disease first” approach by creating proprietary customized AAV vectors for each disease through our Therapeutic Vector Evolution platform.
+Rather than using conventional AAV vectors for our products, we instead take a “disease specific” approach by inventing proprietary customized vectors for each disease through our Therapeutic Vector Evolution platform.
+These vectors have the specific features that we want for each disease we want to treat.